 What Is Chapel?

 Ever feel like you need a break to breathe and recenter yourself?
-Hillcrest Academy builds a 20 minute chapel into its school day for just that purpose.
-The whole school meets together to connect with each other and with God.
+At Hillcrest Academy we built a 20 minute chapel into our school day for just that purpose.
+The entire school meets together to connect with each other and with God.
+Our daily chapels are something that sets us apart from other schools.
 Chapels are planned and led by a mix of students and faculty.
-We sing, listen, laugh, reflect and learn.
+We worship, sing, listen, laugh, reflect, and learn.
 It’s often a highlight of the day.

 Public Is Invited